HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/containers-k8s-devops.md

 cloud and hybrid deployments using a single technology and avoiding vendor lock-in, helps further confirm the grip Kubernetes has on the DevOps mindset.

+The state of a Kubernetes cluster is maintained in `etcd`.
+The etcd database component is a distributed key-value store used as Kubernetes storage for all cluster data, such as cluster coordination and state management.
+It is recommended to run etcd on a multiple, odd number of nodes so that there is always a backup available for failover.

 For more information on Kubernetes, refer to [https://kubernetes.io/](https://kubernetes.io/)